ETS 2

 Market Regulation

-To ensure a smooth start in 2028, the EU will auction 30% more ETS 2 allowances than that year’s emissions cap, bringing forward part of the future supply to provide extra market liquidity.
+To ensure a smooth start in 2028, the EU will auction 30% more ETS 2 allowances than the emissions cap for that year.
+This brings part of the future supply forward to provide extra market liquidity.

-During the first three years the ETS 2 is operational, if the price of allowances exceeds €45 (adjusted for inflation), additional allowances may be released from the ETS 2 market stability reserve to address excessive price increases.
+During the first three years ETS 2 is operational, if the price of allowances exceeds €45 (adjusted for inflation), additional allowances may be released from the ETS 2 Market Stability Reserve to address excessive price increases.

 Allowances may also be released from this reserve if the price of allowances increases too rapidly, according to specific rules and conditions.